Justice and Peace Formation

 Engaging Spirituality (also a curriculum of JustFaith Ministries) is an adult small group formation program that looks deeply at the injustices in our wounded world like the flagship JustFaith program, but this particular curriculum invites participants to develop a contemplative practice that allows for a deeper relationship with God that is necessary to the work of justice and peace.
 If we are called to contemplation and action, this program helps make sure our contemplative side is well-formed.
 The group will engage in silent centering prayer practices, active listening, journaling and retreats, and other practices that invite a deepening relationship to God through scripture, poetry, creation, the saints, and the lives of the poor and vulnerable.

-We are offering a series of facilitated small group discussions on the topic of racial justice and our Catholic faith.
+We periodically offer a series of facilitated small group discussions on the topic of racial justice and our Catholic faith.
 Using a curriculum developed by JustFaith Ministries, this program invites participants to formulate their own Christian-rooted responses to racism.
 Through the fostering of active listening, dialogue, and prayer, this module forms a group that is rooted in trust and compassion.
 Through new learning from articles, videos, and resource books (including our US Bishops document on Racism called Open Wide Your Hearts), it lends new insights to participants’ awareness of privilege and racism.
 By encouraging new spiritual practices and informed action, it cultivates an expanding community of Christians who work to dismantle racism in their respective contexts.